Your Pet, Our Passion.

 10 houseplants that are toxic to cats

-Just as you’re helping your pet grow and thrive, you’re probably doing the same for your favourite houseplants.
+Just as you’re helping your cat grow and thrive, you’re possibly doing the same for your favourite houseplants.
 However, caring for both cats and plants under the same roof can be a recipe for disaster.
-Certain plants are toxic for cats which pose a danger for those felines always looking for new stuff to chew.
+Certain plants are toxic for cats which pose a danger for those felines always looking for new textures to nibble or chew.
 So, if you’re welcoming a kitten into the house, make sure you find a new home for these plants first.
 Here are some of the most popular houseplants that are also toxic to cats:

 1. Aloe vera